MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 during a weekend, for example.

 Three fiscal periods per fiscal year may have the same starting date.
-Extra periods are typically used for closing adjustments, auditors’ adjustments, and post-audit transactions.
+Extra periods are typically used for closing adjustments, auditors' adjustments, and post-audit transactions.

 When Microsoft Dynamics GP calculates fiscal periods, the last period may be longer than the rest.
-If the number of days in the year can’t be divided equally by the number of fiscal periods, the number of days per fiscal period is rounded down to the nearest day and any extra days are added to the last period.
+If the number of days in the year can't be divided equally by the number of fiscal periods, the number of days per fiscal period is rounded down to the nearest day and any extra days are added to the last period.
 For example, if you enter 52 periods, periods 1 through 51 will have 7 days and the 52nd period will have 8 days.

-*If you change the number of periods or the dates of the fiscal year and choose Calculate, any previous changes you’ve made in the scrolling window will be deleted.
+*If you change the number of periods or the dates of the fiscal year and choose Calculate, any previous changes you've made in the scrolling window will be deleted.
 To avoid reentering that information, be sure that your periods are calculated correctly before entering period names.*

-If you installed the default fiscal periods provided with Microsoft Dynamics GP, they’ll be displayed when you open the Fiscal Periods Setup window.
+If you installed the default fiscal periods provided with Microsoft Dynamics GP, they'll be displayed when you open the Fiscal Periods Setup window.
 You also can print a list of fiscal periods by choosing File \>\> Print when the Fiscal Periods Setup window is displayed.

 **Closed fiscal periods**

-In Microsoft Dynamics GP, you can’t post to a period that has been closed in the Fiscal Periods Setup window.
+In Microsoft Dynamics GP, you can't post to a period that has been closed in the Fiscal Periods Setup window.
 If it is necessary to post to a closed period, you can simply open the period in the Fiscal Periods Setup window and post the transaction.
-If a recent period was closed during a year-end closing process, you can still post to that period as long as the period isn’t closed in the Fiscal Periods Setup window.
-Once you’ve completed period-end procedures, you can prevent future posting to that period by closing it in the Fiscal Periods Setup window.
+If a recent period was closed during a year-end closing process, you can still post to that period as long as the period isn't closed in the Fiscal Periods Setup window.
+Once you've completed period-end procedures, you can prevent future posting to that period by closing it in the Fiscal Periods Setup window.